This is the definitive guide to the best things you’ll find between two buns

-It’s called the double patty smash and it’s a decided screw-you to your arteries.
-Two slender prime beef patties sandwich sticky salty sheets of Kraft cheese, tiny gherkins and special sauce that may or may not be ketchup mixed with mayo.
-It comes in the softest of sweet, buttery buns.
-So wrong.
-So right. ’Nuff said.
+It’s called the Double Patty Smash and it’s a decided ‘screw-you’ to your arteries.
+Two slender prime beef patties sandwich melted Kraft singles, tiny gherkins and special sauce that may or may not be ketchup mixed with mayo.
+There’s a deliberate lack of lettuce and the whole, gooey mess comes in the softest of sweet, buttery buns.
+So wrong, but so right.
 Collingwood.

 This remains the ultimate solo dining experience.
 Where else in Melbourne will the staff let you sample reds to decide which pairs better with your burger?
 Turns out it's Tempranillo from Adelaide Hills.
 This pleasant vino refreshes the palette each time you bite through caramelised brioche, thin zucchini pickle (appropriated from San Francisco's Zuni Café), vinegary red onion strings, brittle bacon, tomato relish and a Blackmore full blood Wagyu patty, blanketed in Gruyère and cooked medium rare.
 Whether you're lapping up alone time or dining at the bar, Rockpool's burger still has it.
 Southbank.

 A crowd is a testament to an eatery, and you’ll find one at 3pm on a Wednesday at video game-themed burger joint 8bit.
 They’re used to the business here, and burgers are made to order about as quickly as you can say “Pac Man”.
 The burger assembler piles fillings with utmost care, stepping back for a split second to admire his ingredient tower before it’s whipped away, wrapped in pixilated paper and served upright in a cardboard container.
 The Double Dragon is the way to go: double the beef, double the cheese, double the bacon and double the fun.
 Footscray.